omeka/omeka-s-enduser/docs/modules/hierarchy.md

 Any number of groupings can be created in the module; a parent can have any number of children.
 You can choose to have higher-level groupings reflect the total number of items in all the item sets included at lower levels.

-Hierarchies are displayed on each site with resource page blocks for items and item sets, and with a "Hierarchy" page block.
-Hierarchies can be added to individual sites for display, and configured on a site-by-site basis.
+Hierarchies are displayed on each site with [resource page blocks](../sites/site_theme.md#configure-resource-pages) for items and item sets, and with a ["Hierarchy" page block](../sites/site_pages.md#page-blocks).
+Hierarchies can be added to individual sites for display, and can be configured on a site-by-site basis.

 Hierarchies can be created by users at the Supervisor and Global Administrator levels.
 Hierarchies are displayed [on individual sites by users with permission](../sites/site_users.md) to modify the resource page blocks, and the permission to edit pages.